-Criteria include:

-1. The scholarship will be awarded based on the recommendation of counselors/administration of Hemingway High School; 2.
-The recipient is to be a senior who has applied, been accepted, and intends to enroll at Williamsburg Technical College; 3.
-Selection will be made prior to the HHS Awards Day beginning 2009 so recognition of the award can be made at that time.
-4. The recipient will have at least a 3.25 high school GPA.
-5. The student must enroll the same calendar year he/she graduates (summer or fall semester).
+Other Criteria: The recipient is to be a senior who has applied, been accepted, and intends to enroll at Williamsburg Technical College.
+The student must enroll the same calendar year he/she graduates (summer or fall semester).
 The scholarship will be applied to the student's account upon enrolling and subsequent semesters as long as the recipient maintains at least a 3.00 GPA.
-6. In the event the recipient is receiving other financial aid/awards, the balance of his/her account will be given to the student or remain on his/her account for future college expenses.
-7. The scholarship will be disbursed as follows: fall and spring, \$400 each and summer, \$200.
-8. The scholarship is awarded for three semesters.
-9. Continuous enrollment is required.
+Continuous enrollment is required.